Varunversion1/Varunversion1.github.io/_posts/2019-10-06-varun-first-week.md

 >
 > Next i used [Markdown Tutorial](https://www.markdowntutorial.com/) to learn the basics of Markdown.
 Markdown is very easy to learn but it can only be used for very specific things.
 >
-> Created a [CV page](https://varunversion1.github.io/cv/) and inserted a picture of my face and a hyperlink to my LinkedIn profile for the page.
+> Created a [CV page](https://varunversion1.github.io/cv/) and inserted a picture of my face
+>![](/Images/Week01/Face.jpg)
 >
->![](/Images/Week01/Face.jpg)
+>Created a hyperlink to my [LinkedIn profile](https://www.linkedin.com/in/varun-ramesh-4a278059/) for the CV page.
 >
 > Here are some of the challenges i faced along the way
 >